WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 this document can be cached.

 If the client receives a document and there is only one TG URI, it uses this for subsequent outound calls to the server.
-If there is more than one, the client SHOULD request user input if it has such a facility.
-If not, it SHOULD select the first.
+If there is more than one, the client can use any algorithm and policy it desires to choose the target TG for any call.

 At the end of this process, the client will have a TG URI.
 It MUST retrieve the value of this URI, and use it to process calls.